How I Proposed – A Guide to Asking

 I never thought I’d be the one to propose.

-If you’ve ever wondered whether you could be the one to ask, this guide shares what I learned, what surprised me, and the questions to ask yourself before deciding if it’s right for you.
+If you've ever wondered whether you could be the one to ask, or whether you're allowed to rewrite any script that was handed to you, this guide shares what I learned, what surprised me, and the questions to sit with before you decide.

-It was more like a quiet build: a mix of frustration, longing, friendship, and a growing tug toward something more.
+The decision to propose didn’t happen in a single flash.
+It was more like a steady buildup of friendship, longing, frustration, and a tug toward wanting something more.

 Back then, we were three years into our relationship.
-I loved him deeply.
-He was steady, kind, and saw me through some really rough moments.
-But I also found myself in an emotional loop I couldn’t quite name: I wanted our relationship to move forward, and he… didn’t seem to.
+He was steady, kind, and saw me through some really tough situations.
+I loved him deeply, but I also found myself in an emotional rut I couldn’t quite name.
+I wanted our relationship to move forward, and he didn’t seem to.

-It stung.
-I took his silence as rejection, as a message that maybe I wasn’t desirable enough, or that he didn’t see a future with me.
-Every time I tried to talk about commitment, he’d stay quiet, and I’d spiral louder.
+I took his silence as rejection, as a sign that I was unwanted or that he didn’t see a future with me.

 Step 1: Make the Rings